Mamena2020/zomie-server/readme.md

 Server running on nodejs.
 Each client will have 1 active peer to handle broadcasting as well as a consumer, this server using SFU for routing method, <a href="https://webrtc.org">WebRTC</a> for media real-time communication, and <a href="https://socket.io">Socket.io</a> for signaling & messaging.

+This server also using <a href="https://github.com/Mamena2020/zomie-turn-server"> TURN Server </a> as relays media,
+<a href="https://github.com/Mamena2020/zomie-turn-server"> TURN Server </a> work as a backup if STUN Server won't work because client device behind of symmetric NAT

 #WebRTC Architecture - SFU (Selective Forwarding Unit)